 - Lip balm – With sun block.

-- Water filter – We use Sawyer Mini.
+- Water filter – We use Sawyer Squeeze.
 To brush teeth and drink.
 Water is not safe for foreigners.

 - T-shirts or collared travel shirts – Quick dry and breathable.
 Helpful if treated with insect repellant.